orirawlings/gh-biome/README.md

 Many more analyses and mutations are possible.

-Most underlying git commands support batch-oriented modes where they can operate on many references or objects simultaneously (ex. `git for-each-ref`, `git cat-file --batch{,-check,-command}`, `git rev-list --stdin`, `git update-ref --stdin`, etc).
+Most underlying git commands support batch-oriented modes where they can operate on many references or objects simultaneously (ex. `git for-each-ref --stdin`, `git cat-file --batch{,-check,-command}`, `git rev-list --stdin`, `git update-ref --stdin`, etc).
 We can use this to our advantage to perform fast bulk operations/queries, amortizing the cost of fetching the git data from the server and avoiding the overhead of opening many individual files on our filesystem.
 This can often be advantageous over extracting the similar information directly from the GitHub APIs, especially if we're still iterating on the design of our analysis.
-It also enables analysis even when we lack sufficient disk space to checkout all source files to a local working directory.
+It also enables analysis even when we lack sufficient disk space to check out all source files to a local working directory.